orsenthil/senthil.learntosolveit.com/posts/2020/01/04/graduated.rst

 I graduated from OMSCS, Online Masters in Computer Science Program from Georgia Tech.
 I accomplished my personal goal of a Masters in Computer Science from a reputed university.
 I got admitted into this program in 2014 and continued to take one class per 15-week term.
-I decided to go a few extra miles by taking three classes more than required, and graduated with a specialization in both "Computational Perception and Robotics," and "Software Systems."
+I decided to do more than required by taking three additional classes, and graduated with a specialization in "Computational Perception and Robotics," and "Software Systems."

 **My journey**